kishankool/websocket/README.md

 - If you encounter any issues, ensure that the server is running correctly and that there are no errors in the console.
 - Feel free to explore and modify the project as needed.
 It's a great starting point for building real-time chat applications, collaborative tools, and more.

 Enjoy using the Web Socket project for real-time communication!
-If you have any questions or feedback, feel free to reach out to the project maintainers.
+If you have any questions or feedback, feel free to reach out to me at ```kishanmishrawork@gmail.com```.